-Teams are expected to follow the LMHA apparel line, complete with logos.
+Teams are expected to follow the LMHA apparel line, complete with logos and association colours.
 Apparel, or other accessories that may be purchased, must comply with the LMHA logos.

 Under no circumstances are LMHA logos to be used on any apparel that is not from an approved provider nor anything without LMHA Executive permission.